Large Language Models Are Human-Like Internally: Methods

 \subsection{Probabilities from internal layers}

-Let us begin with the simplest method of \textit{logit-lens}~\cite{logitlens} to extract the probability of a word $w_t$ from model internals.
-Given a $d$-dimentaional internal representation $\bm h_{l,t} \in \mathbb{R}^d$ at the $l$-th layer and time step $t$, the probability of a word $w_t$ in its context $\bm w_{<t}$ is obtained as follows:
+Our main proposal is to use the next-word probability $p(w_t|\bm w_{<t})$ of word $w_t$ in its context $\bm w_{<t}=[w_1,\cdots,w_{t-1}]^\top$ from internal layers in cognitive modeling, so we begin with how to extract internal surprisal.
+We use two methods of \textit{logit-lens}~\cite{logitlens} and its sophisticated version of \textit{tuned-lens}~\cite{belrose2023eliciting}.
+The first method, \textit{logit-lens}, extracts the probability of a word $w_t$ from a $d$-dimentaional internal representation $\bm h_{l,t} \in \mathbb{R}^d$ at the $l$-th layer and time step $t$, as follows:

 {